apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/sharding/hint.en.md

 * Sharding columns are not in SQL and table definition, but in external business logic.
 * Some operations forced to do in the primary database.
-* Some operations forced to do in any database chosen by yourself.
+* Some operations forced to do in the database chosen by yourself.

 ## Usage